TRUST: I had an epic experience this week that’s left me trusting myself and feeling juicy.

 What about new business and connections you might miss out on?

-I love being an open, curious woman because, while this story is a small example of how I can get stuck and overwhelmed, the challenge of recognizing these moments as opportunities to grow feeds my soul.
+I love being an open, curious woman because, while this story is a small example of how I can get stuck, the challenge of recognizing these moments as opportunities to grow feeds my soul.

 So, what happened?

-I let these thoughts and feelings sit.
-I didn’t talk about them, or the event endlessly in the name of trying to figure out what to do.
+I let these thoughts sit.
+I didn’t talk about them in the name of trying to figure out what to do.
 I trusted myself enough to stay quiet.